 - 85. Since 2016, AHS has moved to an online learning system called My Learning Link which tracks the training modules completed by each Employee in a centralized manner.
 The Required Organizational Learning (ROL) module related to privacy is called "InfoCare On Our Best Behaviours" (formerly "Collect It Protect It").
 It is an online training course which must be completed within 30 days of being hired and every three years thereafter.
 The training requirement includes the electronic signing of the AHS Confidentiality and User Agreement, which also must be re-signed every three years.
 The privacy training covers AHS privacy policies as well as the AHS Code of Conduct. - 86.
 Attached as TAB 4 is an overview of the "On Our Best Behaviours" training course, and a description of the mandatory training requirements taken from the AHS "Insite" intranet system.
 Prior to 2016, privacy training was not centrally tracked in the same manner as it is today and I am informed by AHS Privacy, that information about an affiliate's privacy training was often held with local management. - 87.
 When a potential breach is identified, investigation and interviews are undertaken by AHS.
 Access for that affiliate may be suspended while the investigation is ongoing.

-The affiliate may be suspended from work, with or without pay, while the investigation is ongoing.

-88. Where a privacy breach is confirmed, further disciplinary action may be taken against the affiliate, including but not limited to suspension from work with or without pay or termination.
+The affiliate may be suspended from work, with or without pay, while the investigation is ongoing. - 88.
+Where a privacy breach is confirmed, further disciplinary action may be taken against the affiliate, including but not limited to suspension from work with or without pay or termination.
 The determination of discipline is made on a case-by-case basis and aligns with the principles of progressive discipline and labour and employment jurisprudence.
 If the affiliate remains an employee, AHS may also undertake proactive or follow-up auditing of the employee's actions to monitor their accesses.
 The affiliate will be reassigned privacy training and instructed to review privacy policies, practices, and the manager maintains performance management.

-[para 69] The Custodian submitted that additionally, a patient's health information can be masked in Netcare, such that any user must identify the reason for the access prior to viewing any health information, including demographic information.24
+[para 75] The Custodian submitted that additionally, a patient's health information can be masked in Netcare, such that any user must identify the reason for the access prior to viewing any health information, including demographic information.30

-[para 70] The Custodian advised that when the privacy breaches were suspected in 2016 (after the Complainant had submitted her Request for Review/Complaint Form to this Office), it conducted an investigation which included interviewing the Employee.
-The Employee indicated during their interview that they had completed privacy training and had executed a Confidentiality and User Agreement upon hire, which would have been a requirement.25
+[para 76] The Custodian advised that when the privacy breaches were suspected in 2016 (after the Complainant's Mother had submitted her Request for Review/Complaint to this Office), it conducted an investigation which included interviewing Employee A and Employee B.